 - the data subject was informed of the possible consequences of data transfer and has provided their prior consent;

-- the transfer is to an EEA or EU Member State, or to a country enumerated in the European Commission's list of countries providing for an adequate level of data protection.
+- the transfer is to an EEA or EU Member State, or to a country enumerated in the Commission's list of countries providing for an adequate level of data protection.

 Data controllers and processors have to maintain data processing records.
 The data processing record must contain:

 - personal name, i.e., the name of the controller, its seat, i.e., permanent or temporary residence and address;

 - types of personal data contained in the records of personal data;